CommunityToolkit/WindowsCommunityToolkit/docs/helpers/AdvancedCollectionView.md

+---
+title: AdvancedCollectionView
+author: nmetulev
+ms.date: 08/20/2017
+description: The AdvancedCollectionView is a collection view implementation that support filtering, sorting and incremental loading.
+It's meant to be used in a viewmodel.
+keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, AdvancedCollectionView
+---

 # AdvancedCollectionView

 The AdvancedCollectionView is a collection view implementation that support filtering, sorting and incremental loading.
 It's meant to be used in a viewmodel.